Skip to main content

 FRAMOS Logo

-FSM:GO Camera Sensor Module with IMX662 Sensor and 86° HFOV Lens
+FSM:GO IMX662 Camera Module with 86° HFOV Lens

 Sony IMX662 camera sensor module with 2K streaming and 86° HFOV, ideal for access control, public surveillance, and smart city applications with HDR support.